cdisc-org/DataExchange-ODM-LinkML/docs/DurationTimingConstraint.md

     required: true
   StructuralElementOID:
     name: StructuralElementOID
+    description: OID of a structural element such as a Study, Epoch, StudyEventGroup, StudyEvent, ItemGroup, Item
+    comments:
+    - 'Required

+      range:oidref

+      Must match the OID for Study, Epoch, StudyEventGroupDef, StudyEventDef, ItemGroupDef or ItemDef. element.'
     domain_of:
     - DurationTimingConstraint
     range: oidref
     required: true
   DurationTarget:
     name: DurationTarget
+    description: Constrains the duration of an activity represented by a Study, Epoch, StudyEventGroupDef, StudyEventDef, ItemGroupDef or ItemDef.
+Specifies the planned duration of the referenced structural element.
+    comments:
+    - 'Required

+      range:durationDatetime

+      Must be a non-negative ISO 8601 duration.'
     domain_of:
     - DurationTimingConstraint
     range: durationDatetime
     required: true
   DurationPreWindow:
     name: DurationPreWindow
+    description: Defines the amount of time by which the targetted duration may be reduced.
+    comments:
+    - 'Optional

+      range:durationDatetime

+      Must be a non-negative ISO 8601 duration.'
     domain_of:
     - DurationTimingConstraint
     range: durationDatetime
   DurationPostWindow:
     name: DurationPostWindow
+    description: Defines the amount of time by which the targetted duration may be increased.
+    comments:
+    - 'Optional

+      range:durationDatetime

+      Must be a non-negative ISO 8601 duration.'
     domain_of:
     - DurationTimingConstraint
     range: durationDatetime